jjangga0214/.dotfiles.debian.core/CAUTION.md

 ## general

-Every execution, installation, configuration is only tested on ubuntu 18.10, though it would be theoretically easy to tweak for other linux distos or unix-like oses.
+Every execution, installation, configuration is only tested on ubuntu 18.10 and kali-rolling, though it would be theoretically easy to tweak for other linux distos or unix-like oses.

 ## [install.sh](install.sh)